ppy/osu-wiki/wiki/Tournaments/MCNC/4K2024/en.md

 1. In the Qualifiers, players' seeding will be determined based on the weighted average of their scores on each map.
 2. In the Play-off 1, players need to win 4 maps to win a match (best of 7).
 3. In the Play-off 2 and Round of 32, players need to win 5 maps to win a match (best of 9).
-4. In the Roudd of 16 and Quarterfinals, players need to win 6 maps to win a match (best of 11).
+4. In the Round of 16 and Quarterfinals, players need to win 6 maps to win a match (best of 11).
 5. In the Semifinals, Finals and Grand Finals, players need to win 7 maps to win a match (best of 13).

 ### Match instructions